 Jared holds a bachelor’s degree in Special Education from the University of Northern Iowa with an emphasis in helping children with learning disabilities and emotional and behavioral needs.
 He also holds a Master’s degree in Youth Leadership and Development from the University of Minnesota with a focus on program development and nonprofit management.

 Jared grew up on a farm in Iowa and met his wife, Jo, an occupational therapist, while working at a summer camp.
-They are thrilled to be raising their two young daughters at Camp Knutson.
+They are thrilled to be raising their three young daughters at Camp Knutson.
 Part of what attracted them to Camp Knutson was the strong community and supportive culture at camp.

 Jared says this about Camp Knutson: